Tunediver Source

 Which audio formats are supported?

-MP3, M4A, FLAC, WAV, OGG, AAC, WMA, AIFF, ALAC, Opus, MP4, M4V, and WebM.
-Metadata (ID3v2, Vorbis comments, MP4 atoms) and embedded cover art / lyrics are read automatically.
+MP3, M4A, FLAC, WAV, OGG, AAC, WMA, AIFF, ALAC, Opus, MP4, M4V and WebM.
+Metadata (ID3v2, Vorbis comments, MP4 atoms) plus embedded cover art and lyrics are read automatically.

 How much disk space do I need?

-Only what your own music collection takes up.
-Tunediver doesn't duplicate or re-encode anything — it streams the original files.
+Only what your collection already takes.
+Tunediver never duplicates or re-encodes — it streams the original files.

 Can I share it with my household?

 Yes.
-Anyone on the same local network can open the server's address in a browser.
-Expose it beyond your LAN with a reverse proxy (Caddy, nginx, Tailscale, etc.) if you want.
+Anyone on the same local network can open the server address in a browser.
+Put a reverse proxy (Caddy, nginx, Tailscale) in front of it to reach beyond the LAN.

 Does it phone home?

 No. No analytics, no telemetry, no update pings.
-The server talks to your browser and your disk — that's it.
+The server talks to your browser and your disk — that is all.

 How do I keep the server running?

-On macOS, a LaunchAgent template is included so Tunediver starts at login and stays up in the background.
-On Linux, use systemd or your init system of choice.
+On macOS the included LaunchAgent template starts Tunediver at login and keeps it up.
+On Linux use systemd or the init system of your choice.

 Open source, by design

-Tunediver is released under the AGPL-3.0-or-later.
-Issues, pull requests, wild ideas — all welcome on GitHub.
+Released under the AGPL‑3.0‑or‑later.
+Issues, pull requests and wild ideas are all welcome.